 AI can also create and increase a number of risks to child safety, a key responsibility which schools have in protecting children from abuse, neglect and harm.
 From age inappropriate conversations that may take place between a child and an AI, to decreased interactions with humans and an increasing addiction/dependency on AI.
 The Council of International Schools have also raised concerns about the risk of AI being used to create ‘deep fakes’, which are images, videos, audio files or GIFs that can be manipulated by a computer to use someone’s face, voice or body without their consent.
 Deep fakes have already been shown to cause distress and harm to teachers and students.

 These examples highlight some of the risks that using AI in education can create and exacerbate, all of which are challenges that schools will need to overcome and implement safeguards against.
 Other challenges include knowing when a task is appropriate to use AI for and how to remain compliant with regulations on AI.
-Over the next ten articles, 9ine will take you through more of these topics and questions, and explain how you can practically put safeguards in place as well as where and how 9ine’s products and services can help you.
-Specific solutions include:
+Over the next ten articles, 9ine will take you through more of these topics and questions, and explain how you can practically put safeguards in place.
+At 9ine we offer a number of products and services that can help schools with the challenges that AI presents, specific solutions to support schools with their leadership and oversight of AI include:

 In our next article, in celebration of Cybersecurity Awareness Month, we go into further detail about the challenges and risks to Cybersecurity that AI can create and how to safeguard against them.